wallabag/wallabag/.github/CONTRIBUTING.md

 - a Redis database (to handle imports)
 - a SQLite database to store articles

-You can now access your wallabag instance using that url: `http://127.0.0.1:8000`
+You can now access your wallabag instance at `http://127.0.0.1:8000`, or at the port selected with `PORT`.

 If you want to test using an other database than SQLite, uncomment the `postgres` or `mariadb` code from the `compose.yaml` file at the root of the repo, uncomment the matching `depends_on` line in the `php` section, set `DATABASE_URL` in `.env.local`, and set the test database URL separately in `.env.test.local`.